taosdata/TDengine/README.md

 # Try TDengine

-It is easy to run SQL commands from TDengine shell which is the same as other SQL databases.
+It is easy to run SQL commands from TDengine CLI which is the same as other SQL databases.

 ```sql
 CREATE DATABASE demo;